laravel/docs/packages.md

 <a name="publishing-packages"></a>
 ## Publishing Packages

-When your package is ready to pubish, you should submit the package to the [Packagist](http://packagist.org) repository.
+When your package is ready to publish, you should submit the package to the [Packagist](http://packagist.org) repository.
 If the package is specific to Laravel, consider adding a `laravel` tag to your package's `composer.json` file.

 Also, it is courteous and helpful to tag your releases so that developers can depend on stable versions when requesting your package in their `composer.json` files.
 If a stable version is not ready, consider using the `branch-alias` Composer directive.